Magnum-Math/Magnum/Training_Example/readme.md

 ## A simple text to Latex priminng example (For Explanation)
 **Note Each line is a priming example in itself** the current GPT3 model is limited to 2049 tokens, so the amout of priming data that can be provided is limited.
 It's recommended not to add redundant examples

+**Text**
 ```text
 x^2 - 2 x - 6 = 0
 Add 6 to both sides: